A. G. Street

 Arthur George Street (7 April 1892 – 21 July 1966), who wrote under the name of A. G. Street, was an English farmer, writer and broadcaster.
-His books were published by the literary publishing house of Faber and Faber.
+A number of his books were published by the literary publishing house of Faber and Faber.
 His best-known book was Farmer's Glory, describing his time in Canada and how he returned to Wiltshire.